Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Acknowledgements

-\bio{figs/mystery.png} \textbf{Nico van Heijningen} (M.Sc.) is a forensic researc-her at the Netherlands Forensic Institute (NFI).
+\bio{figs/markantonakis.jpg} \textbf{Konstantinos Markantonakis} (B.Sc., M.Sc., MBA, Ph.D.) is a Professor of Information Security in Royal Holloway University of London, and the Director of the Information Security Group Smart Card and IoT Security Centre (SCC).
+He obtained his B.Sc.\ (Lancaster University), M.Sc., Ph.D.\ (London) and his MBA in International Management from Royal Holloway, University of London.
+His research interests include smart card security and applications, secure cryptographic protocol design, embedded systems security, autonomous systems and trusted execution environments. \endbio \bio{figs/mystery.png} \textbf{Nico van Heijningen} (M.Sc.) is a forensic researc-her at the Netherlands Forensic Institute (NFI).
 His main interest is applied cryptanalysis, which includes password recovery, fault injections and side-channel analysis. \endbio \bio{figs/DA.jpg} \textbf{Driss Aboulkassimi} (S'09) received his master and engineering degree from the University of Montpellier.
 He joined the Secure Architectures and Systems (SAS) lab in 2010 from Ecole Nationale Superieure des Mines de St Etienne (ENSMSE) as a research engineer in the physical security characterisation of embedded systems.
 In 2014, Driss joined CEA-leti specialising in hardware security testing of mobile devices.
 He participates in and manages several European (EXFILES, MOBITRUST, HINT, PCAS) and French projects (CSAFE+, PACLIDO, TISPHANIE, BIOFENCE, SESAME, HOMERE, etc.). \endbio

-\bio{figs/mystery.png} \textbf{Cl\'{e}ment Gaine} is a Ph.D. student at the CEA in France.
+\bio{figs/gaine.png} \textbf{Cl\'{e}ment Gaine} is a Ph.D. student at the CEA in France.
 He is in the joint research team between the CEA and the Mines de Saint-Etienne, France.
-His research interests are fault injections and particularly electromagnetic fault injections. \endbio \bio{figs/hck.jpg} \textbf{Thibaut Heckmann} (B.Sc., M.Sc., Ph.D.) is currently a military senior officer at the French national gendarmerie, associate researcher at the Ecole normale sup\'{e}rieure of Paris, and a member of the national gendarmerie research center (CREOGN).
+His research interests are fault injections and particularly electromagnetic fault injections. \endbio \bio{figs/hck.jpg} \textbf{Thibaut Heckmann} (B.Sc., M.Sc., Ph.D.) is currently a military senior officer at the French national gendarmerie, associate researcher at the \'{E}cole normale sup\'{e}rieure of Paris, and a member of the national gendarmerie research center (CREOGN).
 From 2015 to 2020 he was the head of the national data extraction unit of the French gendarmerie Laboratory’s digital forensic department (IRCGN) and he was associate researcher at the Royal Holloway, University of London from 2017 to 2018.
 He received a M.Sc in fundamental physics and a Ph.D. in mathematics from the Ecole normale sup\'{e}rieure of Paris (ENS).
 In 2018, he received the European Emerging Forensic Scientist Award 2018-2021 from the European Academy of Forensic Science (EAFS) and the Cybersecurity Award from Cercle K2 in 2020. \endbio

 \bio{figs/DavidNaccache.jpg} \textbf{David Naccache} is a cryptographer, currently a professor at the \'{E}cole normale sup\'{e}rieure and a member of its Computer Laboratory.
 He was previously a professor at Panth\'{e}on-Assas University.
 He received his Ph.D. in 1995 from the \'{E}cole nationale sup\'{e}rieure des t\'{e}l\'{e}communications.
 His most notable work is in public-key cryptography, including the cryptanalysis of digital signature schemes.
 His areas of interest are side channel attacks, forensics and the detection of software flaws in embedded systems. \endbio